-Made with a basic granny square and a crochet skull appliqué, this Skull Granny Square Crochet Pattern is easy to master.
+Made with a basic solid granny square and a crochet skull appliqué, this Skull Granny Square Crochet Pattern is easy to master.
 You can decorate anything with these skull granny squares!

 Crochet skull granny squares can seem intimidating, but this pattern is beginner-friendly!
 As long as you know the basic stitches, you can recreate this skull.
 This skull granny square pattern is perfect for those who want a little customization in their granny squares.

-So let's begin the crochet skull granny square pattern!
+Enough talking, let's begin the crochet skull granny square pattern!

 Jump to: